manuelblanch/Gilded-Rose-Kata-in-PHP/readme.md

 1. Refactor the monstrous code in the `GildedRose.php` class.
 2. Add a new item type, "Conjured".
 The specs for this item are commented out in the `GildedRoseSpec.php` file.

-When finished (or for help), you may review the solution by switching to the "solution" branch of this repo.

 ## Rules

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We have a system in place that updates our inventory for us.
 It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.